 Watch Your Competitors

 Don’t copy your competitors, but do keep a watchful eye on them.
 By doing this, you’ll conclude one of two things.
-One that the topics they are covering are resonating with readers (as evidenced by comments, shares, likes, etc.), and if so, find a way to add more value and insight into similar topics.
+One is that the topics they are covering are resonating with readers (as evidenced by comments, shares, likes, etc.), and if so, find a way to add more value and insight into similar topics.
 If, on the other hand, they seem to be missing the mark with untimely, off-topic, or irrelevant content, then ask yourself why it appears to be falling flat.
 If you can answer that question, you will have gained valuable insights into mistakes you can now avoid.

 Whenever I used to write case studies, one of the questions I would always ask of the participant was, “Describe what (our company) does in your own words.”
 This was never helpful for the actual case study, mind you, but it was incredibly helpful for other forms of content, as it gave me a firsthand look into how our customers viewed our product and service.
 If you have the opportunity to talk with customers, here are a few more questions to consider asking them in order to get a fresh perspective: